ietf-rats-wg/draft-ietf-rats-uccs/draft-ietf-rats-uccs.md

 Usage scenarios involving the conveyance of Claims, in particular RATS, require a standardized data definition and encoding format that can be transferred and transported using different communication channels.
-As these are Claims, {{-cwt}} is a suitable format.
+As these are Claims, the Claims sets defined in {{-cwt}} are a suitable format.
 However, the way these Claims are secured depends on the deployment, the security capabilities of the device, as well as their software stack.
 For example, a Claim may be securely stored and conveyed using a device's Trusted Execution Environment (TEE, see {{-teep}}) or